 - Being basically a shy person, I think some players mistook my shyness for aloofness.

 - The locals were neither friendly nor unfriendly; they stood staring from doorways or muttering to themselves in gloomy lanes, and their aloofness was unusual.

 Mid 16th century: from a-2 (expressing direction) + luff.
-The term was originally an adverb in nautical use, meaning 'away and to windward!', i.e. with the ship's head kept close to the wind away from a lee shore etc. towards which it might drift.
-From this arose the sense 'at a distance'.
+The term was originally an adverb in nautical use, meaning 'away and to windward!', i.e., with the ship's head kept close to the wind away from a lee shore, etc., toward which it might otherwise drift.
+From this arose the sense 'at a distance' literally or figuratively.

 Aloof was originally a nautical term for an order to steer a ship as close as possible towards the wind.
 It literally means ‘to windward’, loof (or luff (Late Middle English)) being an old term meaning ‘windward direction’.
 The idea was that keeping the bow of the ship close to the wind kept it clear of the shore.